Vasyl-Bodnar/build-scm/README.md

 ;; (clean) ;; You can also provide a condition here
 ```

-You can also find a slightly more involved example in the testing `build.scm`.
+You can also find a slightly more involved example in the `build.scm`.
 Otherwise you have the full power of Scheme to make it work for your usecase.

 Note that `configure` has defaults, e.g. `#:c-compiler "cc" #:source-dir "src" #:build-dir "build" #:optimization "-O0"`.